-- UK Politics and Government You will focus on the nature of democracy, political participation through voting, political parties, pressure groups and the media to assess how these can lead to political change.
-You will also study how the key elements of government work such as Parliament, Government, the Prime Minister and the judiciary.
-2
+You will focus on the nature of democracy, political participation through voting, political parties, pressure groups and the media to assess how these can lead to political change.
+You will also study the core ideologies of Conservatism, Liberalism and Socialism.

 There is a wide range of extra activities during the course:

-- Visit to the Houses of Parliament and other political institutions in London
+- a visit to the Houses of Parliament and other political institutions in London;